tailhook/verwalter/doc/concepts.rst

 Components
 ==========

-Let's look through each component of the system first, to understand what it does before we can describe fully conceptual system.
+Let's look through each component of the system first.
+This is very helpful to understand the big picture outlined below.

-Note the setup of the cluster is flat, you need all three components ``verwalter``, ``lithos`` and ``cantal`` on all nodes.
+Note the setup of the cluster is flat: you need all three components ``verwalter``, ``lithos`` and ``cantal`` on all nodes.

 Lithos